lgss/service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 * building and running the hub that connects services to identity providers

-* working with departments and agencies to identify their services’ GOV.UK Verify requirements and plan their transition to using the GOV.UK Verify service
+* working with departments and agencies to identify their services’ LGSS Verify requirements and plan their transition to using the LGSS Verify service

 #Request a place